Wednesday, July 01, 2009

 Ray Lund was recognized for his creation and implementation of Thornton Academy TV (TATV), a student-run television station.
 Lund’s students have developed long-running shows and have made their TV station an important thread in the community.

-In his podcast (MP3, 9.6 MB), Lund discusses the enthusiasm his students demonstrate as they work to develop shows for the station and the media-related careers they pursue after graduation.
+podcast (MP3, 9.6 MB), Lund discusses the enthusiasm his students demonstrate as they work to develop shows for the station and the media-related careers they pursue after graduation.

 Tuesday, November 25, 2008